PAHL Staff, Students, and Projects

 Ben Jackson

-Associate Professor, University of Western Australia; Associate Professor, Telethon Kids Institute; Adjunct Professor, James Cook University
+Professor, University of Western Australia; Telethon Kids Institute

-Ben is co-chair of the PAHL group.
-He is based in Perth, where is shares his time between the University of Western Australia and Telethon Kids Institute
+Ben undertook his PhD at the University of Leeds before moving to Perth, Australia, where is shares his time between the University of Western Australia and Telethon Kids Institute.

 More Details